Incorporating a Business? Consider These Three Things

 Always remember to check with your local business registry body on whether the name you have selected has been registered or trademarked by other entities.
 For example, in Singapore is done through the

+Before one decides to incorporate a business, they must first have enough capital to run it.
 Capital refers to the amount of money needed to set up and run your business.
 Funding can be achieved in several ways, such as through venture capital or several angel investors that believe in your company’s vision and its growth potential in the future.

 These investors are called shareholders, signifying that they own a stake or shares of the company.
 Such ownership comes with a few privileges, such as voting rights relating to the company’s needs.
 Shareholders vote to elect a Board of Directors, who set policies with the best interest of the company in mind.